 |Counter Push-ups||10-15 Reps||Feet on ground, Hand on high table or kitchen counter|

 Chest Workout at Home Workout Notes

-- Depending on your fitness level, you can do as little as two sets or as many as five sets.
+- Depending on your fitness level, you can do as little as two cycles or as many as five cycles.

 - Repetitions can vary greatly, from 6 reps to 40 reps depending on your fitness level.

 - What matters most is that you perform clean push-up repetitions with great form, so let your fatigue levels guide you.

 - Once you do one cycle, rest for 90 to 120 seconds and go again.

 Common Push-up Mistakes

 The most common three mistakes when doing push-ups are the following:

 - Not going all the way down – you should lower your body in the down position until your chest touches the ground.